September 2019-Aurora, Colorado

-The FINRA records of Dennis M. Farrah , a stockbroker who is not currently registered and who last was employed by Taylor Capital Management (now known as TCM Securities) disclose a prior regulatory events, 3 prior customer disputes , 4 pending customer disputes and a termination from employment.
+The FINRA records of Dennis M. Farrah , a former stockbroker who was barred from the securities industry and who last was employed by Taylor Capital Management (now known as TCM Securities) disclose 2 prior regulatory events, a pending criminal matter, 3 prior customer disputes , 5 pending customer disputes and a termination from employment.

-The FINRA records of Mark Raezer , another stockbroker from the Aurora office of Taylor Capital Management (now known as TCM Securities) disclose a recent regulatory event , a pending customer dispute and a termination from employment.
+The FINRA records of Mark G. Raezer , another stockbroker from the Aurora office of Taylor Capital Management (now known as TCM Securities) disclose a recent regulatory event , 2 pending customer disputes and a termination from employment.

 The Financial Industry Regulatory Authority (FINRA) is the agency that licenses and regulates stockbrokers and brokerage firms.
 FINRA requires brokers and brokerage firms to report customer complaints and disputes as well as regulatory sanctions.
 In addition brokers are required to disclose certain financial matters such as personal bankruptcies, judgments and liens.

 In June 2018 FINRA permanently barred Farrah from the securities industry for refusing to produce documentation and information requested in connection with a FINRA investigation of allegations that Farrah sold securities away from Taylor Capital Management without the knowledge of the firm.